 How can I apply or pitch to Cure Ventures?

 Founders can pitch Cure Ventures through their website at curevc.com.
-It is recommended to include a detailed overview of the business model, market opportunity, and scientific validation in the pitch deck.
+It is recommended to include a detailed overview of the business model, scientific validation, and the team’s background in the pitch deck.

-What makes Cure Ventures different from other VC firms?
+What makes Cure Ventures different from other VCs?

 What is the geographic scope of Cure Ventures?

-The firm primarily focuses on investments in North America, targeting innovative life sciences startups that are addressing critical healthcare challenges.
+The firm primarily focuses on investments in North America, targeting companies that are innovating in the life sciences sector.

 What is the typical check size for investments?

-Cure Ventures invests at various stages, including seed, Series A, and growth equity, with check sizes varying based on the stage and specific needs of the company.
+Cure Ventures invests at various stages, including seed, Series A, and growth equity, but specific check sizes are not publicly disclosed.

-What kind of post-investment involvement does Cure Ventures have?
+What kind of post-investment involvement can founders expect?

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.